-Vivo is a dainty dig in the West Loop.
-The inside of the restaurant is cavernous-chic, a rustic space where you are surrounded by wine.
-Literally, the walls are lined with wine bottles that are ready to open for your tasting.
-Overall, It is a great place for sultry spaghetti and lively conversation.
+Vivo is a dainty dig in the West Loop of Chicago.
+The restaurant’s interior is cavernous-chic, a rustic space where you are surrounded by wine.
+Literally, the walls are lined with bottles of vino ready for your tasting.
+Overall, Vivo is a nice place for sultry spaghetti and lively conversation.

 A fun-table fact about Vivo is that they offer a special table called Table 70.
 Table 70 also called “The Elevator Shaft” is a private table that sits above the dining room.
 It even comes with private curtains, velvet private curtains.
 On to the dining experience!

-The staff is a fun crew.
+The staff is an entertaining crew.
 In particular, the chefs are a hoot.
 Equip with good service and a healthy sense of humor, these keepers of Vivo are sure to fill your belly and put a smile on your face.